 About the Author:

-Lei Chidester is passionate about Internet Marketing.
-In her spare time, Lei is an avid reader and Publisher of http://ereaderguide.org where she shares tips and in-depth reviews of best ereaders for the kids.
+Lei Chidester is an avid reader and publisher of ereader guide where she shares tips and in-depth reviews of best ereaders for the kids.